Volunteer Force (New Zealand): Conversion to the Territorial Force

 The Defence Act 1909 reorganised the country into four military districts, each with, among other support units, three mounted rifle regiments, four Infantry battalions and a brigade of artillery.
 Implementation of the new act was postponed until a review was complete by Lord Kitchener.
 Kitchener toured New Zealand in early 1910, but only suggested minor changes to the proposed act.
 The Territorial Force came into being on 28 February 1910 and brought an end to the Volunteer Force.
 In 1911 the battalions were redesignated as regiments and the identities of the old individual volunteer corps were superseded by a regimental one.
 The seniority of the new regiments was determined by the most senior volunteer corps within the regiment.
-Only the reenlistment dates under the 1865 Volunteer Force Act were considered and this was meet with discontent by some units which claimed to have a longer lineage.
+Only the reenlistment dates under the 1865 Volunteer Force Act were considered and this was met with discontent by some units which claimed to have a longer lineage.

 Uniforms

 Volunteer corps were required to provide their own uniform and were generally able to define the pattern worn, at least within the styles of uniforms worn by the British Army of that period.
 Some units adopted the uniforms of British Units such as the Wellington Guards, which wore the uniform of the Grenadier Guards, and the Wellington Highland Rifles, which adopted the Seaforth Highlanders' uniform.
 From 1900 a Khaki field service uniform was introduced, although the full dress uniforms remained popular.